PhilipYip1988/python-notebooks/anaconda/windows/install/readme.md

 ~\anaconda3\Scripts
 ```

 folder.
-Spyder does not yet support ```isort``` which is used to sort the imports alphabetically in two grpupings (by standard module and third-party modules).
+Spyder does not yet support ```isort``` which is used to sort the imports alphabetically in two groupings (by standard module and third-party modules).

 Unfortunately, blacks opinionated formatting differs from Pythons default representation and therefore many Python developers dislike black.
 A new project ruff is a faster implementation of black which can be configured to match Pythons default representation.
 Ruff is not yet integrated in Anaconda or Spyder.